Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 In addition to advising on Capital Gains Tax, we provide a comprehensive range of tax and accountancy services including:

-• Buy to let accountancy and tax services for landlords and developers
+• Buy-to-let accountancy and tax services for landlords and developers

 • Stamp Duty Land Tax (SDLT) advice